yakuzadave/pymud-ss13/README.md

 periodically picks one based on their weights, automatically running the corresponding logic.
 The interval between checks is configured on the `RandomEventSystem` and defaults to 60 seconds.

+Once the server is running, events are scheduled automatically so random incidents will occur periodically without needing any admin commands.

 Administrators can view available events with `event list` and manually trigger them using `event trigger <event_id>`.